cospplredman/gosix/README.md

 ```

 # TODO
-listed below is a (incomplete) list of posix utilities that you can write with the given restrictions, that have yet to be implemented.
+listed below is a (incomplete) list of posix utilities that you can write with the given restrictions that have yet to be implemented.

-list of doable posix utilities:
+doable:
 - cksum
 - cp
 - mv
 - mkdir
 - rm
-- sed
 - head
 - tail
 - cal